nicolasdanet/Spaghettis_TclTk/README.md

 ## Platforms

-Tested on Ubuntu 20.04, macOS 10.15, Manjaro and Raspbian Buster (RPI4).
+Tested on Ubuntu 20.04, macOS Big Sur (Intel only), Manjaro and Raspbian Buster (RPI4).

 ## Dependencies